delta-io/delta/docs/source/delta-spark-connect.md

 2. `pip install delta-spark==4.0.0`

-3. There is no difference in usage compared to the classic way.
+3. The usage is the same as Spark Connect.
 We just need to pass in a remote `SparkSession` (instead of a local one) to the `DeltaTable` API.

 An example: